Chart Color Schemes

 Maclean is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Notably, Australian Aboriginal (7.2%) was overrepresented compared to the regional average of 4.6%.
-French (0.7%) and Welsh (0.6%) also showed higher representation than their respective regional averages of 0.4% and 0.5%.
+Notably, Australian Aboriginal representation was higher in Maclean at 7.2% compared to the regional average of 4.6%, while French (0.7%) and Welsh (0.6%) also had slightly higher representations than Regional NSW's 0.4% and 0.5% respectively.

 Frequently Asked Questions - Diversity